 An article recently published on CBC suggests that drones and infrared cameras could be game-changers to fight forest fires.
 Governments around the world, including Canada’s, have shown interest in this technology to work on preventive actions.

-The current political environment is driving positive outlook for careers in this sub-sector because governments are looking to improve the management of resources and increase their environmental protection budgets.
+The current political environment is driving a positive outlook for careers in this sub-sector because governments are looking to improve the management of resources and increase their environmental protection budgets.

 Click on image to view